Southeast Conference (Wisconsin): 2009-present

 Within a few years after the Southeast Conference was realigned in 1997, the two smallest schools (Burlington and South Milwaukee) began to voice their displeasure at the long travel distances and competitive imbalance they faced as members.
 Both schools rejoined their former conferences in 2009, with Burlington returning to the Southern Lakes Conference and South Milwaukee reuniting with the Woodland Conference.
 The Southeast Conference dropped divisional alignments to compete as a single entity with the reduction to eight members.
 In 2012, Muskego left to join the Classic 8 Conference after the Kenosha Unified School District added a third high school on the west side of the city (Indian Trail High School and Academy).
 In 2025, Oak Creek left to become members of the Classic 8 Conference, decreasing the Southeast Conference's roster to seven schools.
+In April 2026, the WIAA Board of Controls made their conference realignments for the 2027-28 school year final, moving Franklin to the Greater Metro Conference and shaving the Southeast Conference down to the six schools in Racine and Kenosha.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
-The Southeast Conference was one of the few conferences in the state that stayed entirely intact after the realignment, but this will no longer be the case for the 2026-2027 realignment cycle.
-Oak Creek will be joining the Classic 8 (one year after becoming a full member) and Franklin is aligning with the Greater Metro Conference.
-Westosha Central will be moving over from the Southern Lakes Conference as a replacement, and with both conferences having seven football members, the Southeast and Southern Lakes Conferences will enter a scheduling partnership.
-This partnership mandates that one crossover game per school per season must be played, with the results included in the respective schools won-loss record in conference play.
+The Southeast Conference was one of the few conferences in the state that stayed entirely intact after the realignment, and will be adding an eighth football member for the 2026-2027 realignment cycle.
+Rufus King International High School in Milwaukee will be leaving the Richardson Division of the Milwaukee City Conference to play in the Southeast Conference for at least the next two seasons.